cl33per/cl33per.github.io/README.md

 cl33per.github.io made as about page.

-See the working app here:
+See the working page here:

 http://cl33per.github.io/